kevba/blog/content/posts/docker-bridges.md

 draft: true
 ---
 # Docker bridges
 Configuring networks is hard, and docker certainly did not make things easier.
-Since i'm no network expert most things i know come from trial and error.
-This post describes the process how I setup a docker bridge on a device that acts as a vpn router.
+Since I am no network expert most things I know come from trial and error.
+This post describes the process how I setup a docker bridge.

-## Why would i need a docker bridge
+## Why would I need a docker bridge
 A docker bridge is needed when your containers must be reachable on the network your host is connected to.
 Each container will have an IP address in the same subnet as the host.

 Often you can just forward a port in most situations.
 However I needed to run multiple containers that use the same protocol, so each one of the containers needed use the same port.